pelican-eggs/eggs/game_eggs/steamcmd_servers/operation_harsh_doorstop/README.md

 The base server requires 1024MB to run properly with breathing room.
 This does not account for any future MODS installed to the server.

+## Server IP:
+"Force Outgoing IP" option is required in order for server to properly bind to host server IP address allocated.

 ## Server Ports:
 These ports are mandatory for the server to run sucessfully.
 The 'Steam' port is locked to configured +1 of the 'Game port'